 All 36 tips and techniques are based on time-tested results and the latest scientific evidence.

-And we’ve included action steps for every one, so you know what to do to start building a better memory today.
+And we’ve included action items for each tip, so you know exactly what steps you can take to start enhancing your memory today.

-The human brain is the most complex entity in the known universe.
+The human brain is the most complex organism known.

-So treat your brain like the powerful machine it is and give it the highest quality fuel.
+So, treat your brain like the powerful organ it is and give it the highest quality fuel.

-Eating the right foods — and avoiding the wrong ones — should be a cornerstone of any long-term strategy for keeping your brain fit for life.
+Eating the right foods — and avoiding the wrong ones — should be a cornerstone of any long-term strategy for keeping your memory sound for life.

-The Mediterranean diet is widely considered the healthiest diet on the planet.
+The Mediterranean diet is widely considered the healthiest diet of all.

 People who eat this way rank high in health and longevity, and have some of the lowest rates of Alzheimer’s disease.

-It’s been shown to boost memory and attention and slow the rate of age-related cognitive decline.
-(2)
+Following this eating plan has been shown to boost memory and attention and slow the rate of age-related cognitive decline.
+(1)

 MIND is an acronym for the Mediterranean-DASH Intervention for Neurodegenerative Delay.